 Determine if you are eligible Certain categories of people who have been arrested may be eligible for an expunction.
 If you have been arrested for an offense and were acquitted (found not... more

 Written by attorney Angelo Campano, over 5 years ago.
 STAFF PICK

 Expungement With an expungement, some of the benefits include telling potential employers that you have not been convicted of a crime; you can be eligible for student loans; you can be... more

 Written by attorney Carina Castaneda, about 1 year ago.

 As the New Year approaches, a new beginning is possible.
 In these times of high unemployment, stiffer competition and stricter rules in hiring, make sure your criminal record is “fixed.”
 I... more

-Written by attorney Jason Sansone, over 1 year ago.
+Written by attorney Jason Sansone, almost 2 years ago.

 Everyone makes mistakes in life and most of us wish we could erase our mistakes.
 Good news!
 You may be able to put your criminal past behind you.
 Anexpungementacts to erase your criminal... more

-Written by attorney Stewart Crawford, almost 2 years ago.
+Written by attorney Stewart Crawford, about 2 years ago.